alessandrofrenna/auth/README.md

-# Auth extension for YII2
+# Auth module for Yii2

 Allow your users to connecto to your Yii application with this module.